 Having a forecast that lists all costs expected and income each month is essential for every small business.
 It is crucial to include all items, even if they seem relatively small, and be aware of any seasonal variations in your monthly forecast.
 Talking to an expert if you cannot formulate a plan on your own can be a good idea.

 Remember that an invoice delayed is a payment delayed.
 Send out invoices swiftly and set up payment terms with your clients at the beginning of the business relationship.
 Be prepared to charge late fees or interest on overdue payments.
-Other alternatives include having options such as preordering and advance payment or an early payment discount that could influence clients to pay up earlier.
+Other alternatives include having options such as reordering and advance payment or an early payment discount that could influence clients to pay up earlier.

-While keeping an eye on the books is a way to maintain control over the cash flow situation of any business it can also be helpful to use technology to keep track of the incoming and outgoing cash.
-There are online and mobile tools available for this purpose and using them when the company is small can help the transition as the business grows bigger.
+While keeping an eye on the books is a way to maintain control over the cash flow situation of any business, it can also be helpful to use technology to keep track of the incoming and outgoing cash.
+There are online and mobile tools available for this purpose, and using them when the company is small can help the transition as the business grows bigger.